rjgladish/usace-master-data/civil_works_glossary/README.md

   - **schema/**: Contains schema definitions for glossaries.
   - **tests/**: Contains test modules.
   - **tools/**: Tools related to glossary operations.
+  - **templates**: Jinja2 templates used to generate documents from YAML, JSON, or XML.
   - **util/**: Utility scripts for various tasks.

 - **Files**: